National Conference FAQ

 We recommend watching the following 3 videos to familiarize yourself with basic information and terminology that you might hear at the conference.

 Bring a notebook, comfortable shoes, water bottle, and sweater/jacket to wear inside the hotel.
-Get involved by talking to other families/professionals during lunch and breakfast, sign up for the SLP-Is-In Booth, or join a topic table at lunch on Friday to meet others.
+Get involved by talking to other families/professionals during meals, sign up for the SLP-Is-In Booth, or join a topic table during lunch times to meet others.

 Are there other ways to discuss apraxia-related topics if there is no session on a topic?

-On Friday, July 7 we will set up “topic tables” during lunch time.
-Each table will be marked with a sign indicating a specific geographic area that attendees are from.
-You can then choose a table that fits your current geographic area or one you are considering moving to, in hopes of meeting others near you and discussing topics of interest to the group.
+On Friday and Saturday, we will set up “topic tables” during lunch time.
+Each table will be marked with a sign indicating a specific topic that registrants might like to discuss.
+You can then choose a table and discuss the topic with others who are also interested in that particular subject.
 Apraxia Kids appreciates hearing any feedback you may have on sessions you would like to see at future conferences.

 Which meals are included in my registration?